 Although the experiences of athletes are the main emphasis of Broke, the advice on wise financial practices applies to a wide range of situations.
-(And it looks like ESPN is playing a lower quality version on Youtube if you don’t have Netflix.)
+(And it looks like ESPN is playing a lower-quality version on Youtube if you don’t have Netflix.)

 The TV show centers on ambitious millennial Seo Dal-mi, played by K-pop singer Bae Suzy, who aspires to lead a great start-up.

 It takes place in Sandbox, a utopian setup incubator in Seoul.
-The 17-episode Korean drama series offers you a peek of tech start-up life, including the late-night hustle and charismatic pitches to investors, if you enjoy following Silicon Valley success tales.
+The 17-episode Korean drama series offers you a peek into tech start-up life, including the late-night hustle and charismatic pitches to investors, if you enjoy following Silicon Valley success tales.

-A lighthearted and brisk documentary series about money and the possible minefields we may encounter.
-Each episode of this series, narrated by celebrities Tiffany Haddish, Bobby Cannavale, Edie Falco, Jane Lynch, and Marcia Gay Harden, addresses a different financial issue with witty narration, animations, and interviews with financial experts.
+A lighthearted and brisk documentary series about money and the possible minefields we may encounter: each episode of this series, narrated by celebrities Tiffany Haddish, Bobby Cannavale, Edie Falco, Jane Lynch, and Marcia Gay Harden, addresses a different financial issue with witty narration, animations, and interviews with financial experts.